Debt Consolidation Loans for Bad Credit: How to Qualify in 2026

 Upstart: Alternative Underwriting

 Upstart's unique approach considers factors beyond credit scores, including where you went to college, your field of study, and employment history.
-This makes it valuable for borrowers with limited credit history or those whose credit scores don't reflect their current financial situation.
+With no formal minimum credit score on its marketplace listings, Upstart is one of the most accessible lenders for borrowers with limited credit history or those whose scores don't reflect their current financial situation.

 Pros